Variance Covariance Regularization Enforces Pairwise Independence in Self-Supervised Representations: Experiments

 \subsection{Pairwise independence emerges in most visual representations}

 \paragraph{Setup.} In these experiments, we track two metrics for statistical independence of the components in the learned representation during ResNet50 training on ImageNet with popular SSL frameworks, as well as a supervised baseline.
 The first metric, HSIC~\citep{gretton2005measuring}, tracks pairwise independence.
 The second metric, dHSIC~\citep{pfister2018kernel}, tracks mutual independence.
 As explained in~\cref{sec:background1}, neither HSIC nor dHSIC scale to the full representation (2048 components).
-Therefore, we instead rely on proxys: for pairwise independence, we compute and average HSIC on all pairs of the first $n$ components of the representation.
-For mutual independence, we sample sets of $n$ components for which we display dHSIC.
-We set $n = 10$ and compute these statistics on the whole ImageNet validation set.
-We expect both metrics to decrease during the training, which would suggest decreasing dependence among the representations.
+Therefore, we instead rely on proxys: for pairwise independence, we compute and average Normalized HSIC~\citep{kornblith2019similarity} on all pairs of the first $10$ components of the representation.
+For mutual independence, we sample sets of $10$ components for which we display dHSIC.
+We compute these statistics on the same batch of $1000$ samples (one per class) from the ImageNet validation set unless stated otherwise.
+A decrease of these metrics throughout the training would suggest decreasing dependence among the representations.
 Although statistical tests are available for both metrics, we track bare HSIC and dHSIC as they are continuous.
-However, we perform HSIC tests in this first serie of experiments so that the bare values can be linked to concrete portions of independent pairs.
-The width of the Gaussian kernel in HSIC is scaled for each representation (see~\ref{sec:background1}) thus allowing for comparison between methods.
-See Appendix~\ref{app:exp_details} for the detailed setup.
+However, we perform HSIC tests in this first serie of experiments so that the bare values can be linked to portions of independent pairs of components in the representation.
+See Appendix~\ref{app:exp_details} for our detailed setup.